ZHANG DAQIAN (1899-1983)

 2016 SOLD for RMB 165M by Poly

-In Brazil where he settled in 1953 or during his frequent visits to the Swiss Alps, he discovered landscapes that do not exist in China.
-He developed in the mid-1960s an entirely new pictorial style based on splashes of colors to express from memory this new sensory experience with a spontaneity of execution inspired by the Action Painting.
+In Brazil or during his visits to the Swiss Alps, he discovers landscapes that do not exist in China.
+He expresses from memory this new sensory experience with a spontaneity of execution inspired by the Action Painting.

 For these views, Zhang sometimes uses very large formats.
 On December 4, 2016, Poly sold as lot 2030 for RMB 165M an ink and colors on silk 173 x 344 cm on the theme of the Swiss snowy mountain.